The Cuckoo (novel): Translations and adaptations

 Within Japan, the novel inspired a volume of poetry, Katei shinshi: Hototogisu no uta (Tokyodo, 1905) by Mizoguchi Hakuyō, which was also successful, with twenty-nine printings in its first two years.
 It also inspired a popular song.
 The story was adapted into many stage and film versions for decades after the novel's release.
 The first stage adaptation was in 1901, adapted by Namiki Heisui, and performed at the Osaka Asahiza in February 1901 and the Hongōza in Tokyo in May 1903.
 There were also stage performances at the Tōkyōza (adapted by Takeshiba Shinkichi) in September 1904, and at the Hongōza again (adapted by Yanagawa Shun'yō) in April 1908.
 In film, more than fifteen different movies based on the novel were made between 1909 and 1932.

 Outside of Japan, the novel was translated into fifteen languages for sales overseas between 1904 and 1908.
 Andō Yoshirō claims that these translations make The Cuckoo "The First Japanese Novel Presented to the West."
 Isabelle Lavelle attributes the novel's overseas popularity at this time to an increased Western interest in Japanese life and culture due to the Russo-Japanese War (1904-1905), especially since the Christian morality of the novel could appeal to Western tastes.
 The novel's first translation was into English in 1904, as Nami-Ko: A Realistic Novel.
 This translation was a collaboration between a Japanese teacher of English, Shioya Sakae, and the native English speaker E. F. Edgett.
 The second translation, into French as Plutôt la Mort ("Rather Death"), was based on the original Japanese, and attributed to Olivier Le Paladin.
 Other translations, into German, Spanish, Portuguese, Italian, Swedish, and Finnish, may have been based on the 1904 English version.
 The early English and French translations took slightly different approaches to the text, with the French text generally providing more detailed footnotes and trying to capture expressive details of the characters' speech.
-In 1918, a newer English translation by Isaac Goldberg was published, titled The Heart of Nami-San: A Story of War, Intrigue and Love.
+In 1918, a newer English translation by Isaac Goldberg was published, titled The Heart of Nami-San: A Story of War, Intrigue and Love, which was dedicated to the feminist Alice Stone Blackwell.
 These translations have not been republished, however, since the 1920s.

 In the original Japanese, the story is divided into three books, each with many short, unnamed chapters.
 Translations into other languages combined these chapters together and assigned titles to them.

 In 2005, the novel was adapted into a two-volume digital josei manga drawn by Mako Takami, which was itself translated into English.